 Package Delivery In Unpredictable Times

-So what does the new omicron variant mean for package delivery and what can we expect as industry professionals and active consumers?
+So what does the new variant of covid-19 mean for package delivery and what can we expect as industry professionals and active consumers?

 Supply Chain Efficiency

 At every step of the supply chain, there are industry and delivery professionals who are working hard to keep the flow of goods, our economies, and therefore societies, operating.

 We’ve all had a lot of time to reflect on the concept of “essential work” and newfound gratitude for the people, often strangers, we rely on for food, heat, electricity, prescriptions, community health and so much more.
 Additionally, the pressure to distribute vaccines quickly and securely looms, with companies like FedEx taking on extra pressure to ship vaccines and other medical supplies around the world.